 Since the early 1990’s he has also become increasingly involved with musical archaeology.
 In 1993 he became the first person for 2000 years to play the great Celtic war horn known as the carnyx.
 He now lectures and performs on the carnyx internationally in the concert hall and on radio, television and film.
-In March 2003 he performed his composition “The Voice of The Carnyx” to an audience of 65,000 in the Stade De France, Paris.
-In 2009 he undertook a month long lecture recital tour of the USA which included the world premier of his composition “Wild Stone” for alto flute and carnyx, and released his seventh solo album, “Embracing the Unknown” for trombone with harp & string quartet.
+He has performed his composition “The Voice of The Carnyx” to an audience of 65,000 in the Stade De France, Paris and premiered his “Wild Stone” for alto flute and carnyx, during a month long lecture recital tour of the USA.
+He has released nine solo CD albums on the British Music, Brass Classics and Delphian labels, and in 2017 produced a limited release CD & DVD duo album, Secret House, with Emily White.

 John Kenny is a founder member of the European Music Archaeology Project (EMAP) with whom he has worked to bring to fruition the reconstruction of many lip reed instruments of antiquity, including the magnificent Tintignac Carnyx, recently discovered in the Correze region of France, and the Etruscan litus and cornu.
 In 2017 he was recipient of the International Trombone Association Lifetime Achievement Award – only the 2nd British trombonist to have achieved this honour.